 </dependency>

-Given is Java configuration for JavaMailSender which has been configured to use Gmail SMTP settings and we have configured a sample email template preconfigured with sender/reciever emails and email text.
+Given is Java configuration for JavaMailSender which has been configured to use Gmail SMTP settings and we have configured a sample email template preconfigured with sender/receiver emails and email text.

-You can customized the configuration as per your need.
+We can further customize the configuration as per our needs.

 import java.util.Properties;